thom-bahm/MovieRecommender/README.md

 ### Implementation Details

-The data we used to build our Vector Database was a subset of 5000 movies on an Imdb dataset which we got from (Kaggle)[https://www.kaggle.com/datasets/amanbarthwal/imdb-movies-data].
+The data we used to build our Vector Database was a set of 10,000 movies of an Imdb dataset which we got from (Kaggle)[https://www.kaggle.com/datasets/amanbarthwal/imdb-movies-data].
 The input json objects include the following information:
 * Title: name of the movie.
 * Year: year the movie was released.
 * Rating: age rating given to the movie.